 - 11.1 Organization of Clinical Departments.
-Each department shall be organized as a separate part of the Medical Staff and shall have a Chair who shall be responsible for the overall supervision of the clinical work within the department. - 11.2 Departments.
-The Medical Staff shall be divided into the following departments: - 11.2.1 Department of Emergency Services - 11.2.2 Department of Family, Internal and Subspecialty Medicine - 11.2.3 Department of Diagnostic Services - 11.2.4 Department of Eldercare Services
+Each department shall be organized as a separate part of the Medical Staff and shall have a Chair who shall be responsible for the overall supervision of the clinical work within the department.

+- 11.2 Departments.
+The Medical Staff shall be divided into the following departments:

+- 11.2.1 Department of Emergency Services

+- 11.2.2 Department of Diagnostic Services

+- 11.2.3 Department of Psychiatry

+- 11.2.4 Department of Surgical Services

-11.2.5 Department of Women & Children's Services
+11.2.5 Department of Subspecialty Medicine

-11.2.6 Department of Psychiatry
+11.2.6 Department of Primary Care